 - American Bikini Wax

 - French Bikini Wax

-French and Brazilian waxing leaves a thin strip of hair on the pubic region.
+French and Brazilian waxing leaves a thin strip of hair below the navel.
 The J Sisters in 1987, popularized the Brazilian wax in 1987.

 How does bikini-waxing work?